binsec/rosarum/README.md

 ```console
 $ docker run -ti --rm <TODO IMAGE NAME>
 ```
-(Note that this command will open an interactive session within the container, and that exiting the container will trigger its removal.)
+(Note that this command will start an interactive session within the container, and that exiting the container will trigger its removal.)

 ### Building the Docker image
 If you wish to build the Docker image on your machine, you can use the helper `build.sh` script,